arnaudgolfouse/nox/README.md

 ## State of the language

-This is not meant to be used as a real language, but rather to serve as example a (hopefully) possible reference for implementing a bytecode-based lua-like language.
+This is not meant to be used as a real language, but rather to serve as example and (hopefully) possible reference for implementing a bytecode-based lua-like language.

 ## Syntax